On-Farm Summer Events

 Wed., 9/10 | Trillium Hill Farm (Hinesburg)

 Get to know Trillium Hill Farm, a certified organic vegetable farm rooted in the heart of Hinesburg village!
-Run by farmer-owners James and Sara Donegan, Trillium Hill Farm is committed to nourishing both land and community.
-The land has been in James’ family since 1801, and today, the farm’s focus is on feeding neighbors through their CSA and farmstand where you can find their fresh organic produce as well as products from over 50 different local farms and producers.
+Run by farmer-owners James and Sara Donegan, Trillium Hill Farm is committed to nourishing both the land and community.
+The land has been in James’ family since 1801, and today, the farm’s focus is on feeding neighbors through their CSA and farm stand, where you can find their fresh organic produce as well as products from over 50 different local farms and producers.
 RSVP and enjoy dinner baked in NOFA-VT’s wood-fired pizza oven, followed by a farm tour.

 2025 Farmer Olympics